Board members

 Professor Gregor Coster

-Gregor was Professor of Health Policy and the inaugural Dean of the Faculty of Health until retiring in 2020.
-He graduated from Victoria University of Wellington with a Master’s of Science with Honours (1970) and a PhD in Health Policy (2004), and in Medicine from the University of Otago in 1975, becoming the Elaine Gurr Professor of General Practice at the University of Auckland in 1995.
+Gregor was a Professor of Health Policy and the inaugural Dean of the Faculty of Health until retiring in 2020.
+He graduated from Victoria University of Wellington with a Master of Science with Honours (1970) and a PhD in Health Policy (2004), and in Medicine from the University of Otago in 1975, becoming the Elaine Gurr Professor of General Practice at the University of Auckland in 1995.
 He later became Dean of Graduate Studies there for a period of six years until his retirement in 2012.

 Gregor helped to establish the University’s Faculty of Health in 2017 which brought together researchers from across the University to focus on subjects such as health promotion, health psychology, health policy and health service delivery, health leadership and management, workplace health and safety, health informatics, women’s health research, and health services research alongside postgraduate programmes for nurses and midwives.

-Gregor is Chair of the Parochial District of Makara and Karori West Trust, and is on the Board of the Mary Potter Hospice.
+Gregor is Chair of the Parochial District of Makara and Karori West Trust and is on the Board of the Mary Potter Hospice.
 Gregor has previously held roles as Chair of WorkSafe New Zealand, Counties Manukau District Health Board, West Coast District Health Board, the Royal New Zealand College of General Practitioners and Deputy Chair of PHARMAC and Health Workforce New Zealand.
 He has also served as a Board Member of ACC and UNICEF New Zealand.

 In his spare time, Gregor has regularly competed in marathons and triathlons, including the World Age Group Championships, and the World Masters Games where he won gold in his category in 2017.